Important housing dates

 • Speak with your roommate to discuss what you will each bring

-• Look over the "New Student Packing List" for a refresher on things you should and should NOT pack.
-Make sure you have everything you will need for fall, and leave the rest at home!
-If you ordered a MicroChill, it should be in place by August 27
+• Look over the Residence Hall Packing List (PDF) for a refresher on things you should and should not pack.
+Make sure you have everything you will need for fall, and leave the rest at home.

 two